Followers

 Fraser mourned on the battlefield

-The brave highlander died the following day and was buried at the Great Redoubt in a somber ceremony held under the guns and muskets of the encircling rebel army.
+The brave highlander died the next day and was buried at the Great Redoubt in a somber ceremony held under the guns and muskets of the surrounding rebel army.
 A stray round from the American artillery nearly disrupted the event.
-On learning of it, Horatio Gates ordered a gun salute instead.
-Burgoyne would soon surrender his army, ending the campaign and helping push the indecisive King of France into the arms of the Americans.
+Upon learning of it, Horatio Gates ordered a gun salute instead.
+Burgoyne would soon surrender his army, ending the campaign and helping to sway the indecisive King of France toward the Americans.

 Death's Legacy